yuchormanski/Greader/README.md

 # Login page

+    * Available for all users
     * require user email and password

 # register page

+    * Available for all users
     * require users:
         - first name
         - last name